zdravkov/kendo-docs/api/web/grid.md

 ### columns.locked `Boolean` *(default: false)*

-[frozen-columns-url]: /kendo-ui/getting-started/web/grid/walkthrough#frozen-columns-(locked-columns)

 If set to `true` the column will be displayed as locked in the grid.
-Also see [Frozen Columns][frozen-columns-url].
+Also see [Frozen Columns](/getting-started/web/grid/walkthrough#frozen-columns-locked-columns).

 > Row template and detail features are not supported in combination with column locking.